 Surgery

-Mesothelioma surgery is sometimes the first line of treatment patients receive if their cancer hasn’t spread to other parts of the body.
-Doctors may also have patients receive chemotherapy before getting surgical treatment.
-Each surgery aims to remove as many cancerous tumors as possible, increase life expectancy, and ease painful symptoms.
+Mesothelioma surgery is often the first treatment patients receive if their cancer hasn’t spread to other parts of the body.

-Three common tumor-removing surgeries for mesothelioma include:
+Three common surgeries for mesothelioma include:

 What Is the Recovery Time for Mesothelioma Surgery?